 In June 2006, the Department authorized the expenditure of up to \$1 million of the Revitalization Program Insurance Reserve to provide credit enhancement to a loan program that is sponsored by a nonprofit corporation, which is intended to stabilize and strengthen property values in targeted areas of the City of Baltimore.
 In this agreement, MHF agreed to provide credit enhancement on loans enrolled in the program for a period of up to 10 years from the date the loan is enrolled in the pool.
 MHF's ability to enroll new loans under that agreement terminated March 31, 2012, and the ten-year coverage of the last loans enrolled in this pool ended in March 28, 2022.
-As of June 30, 2022 MHF, does not have any contingent liability in this pool.

 The Department negotiated an agreement dated January 12, 2012, authorizing the expenditure of up to an additional \$800,000 of the Revitalization Program Insurance Reserve to provide credit enhancement for a second loan pool.
-Just like in the first loan pool the credit enhancement will last for a period of up to ten years after the date the loan is enrolled in the pool; the enrollment period for the second pool ended in January 2020.
-There are 120 loans in this second pool totaling \$14,827,401 in outstanding balances with a remaining contingent liability of \$370,685.
+Similar to the first loan pool, the credit enhancement will last for a period of up to ten years after the date the loan is enrolled in the pool; the enrollment period for the second pool ended in January 2020.
+There are 118 loans in this second pool totaling \$14,533,595 in outstanding balances with a remaining contingent liability of \$363,340.
 A new agreement effective January 2, 2020 was negotiated authorizing the expenditure of up to an additional \$600,000 of the Revitalization Program Insurance Reserve to provide credit enhancement for a third loan pool.
 Like the previous pools, the credit enhancement will last for a period of up to ten years from the date the loan is enrolled in the pool.
 All loans to be credit enhanced in this third pool must be enrolled by January 2, 2025.
-There are currently 42 loans enrolled in this third pool totaling \$5,459,137 in outstanding balances with a current contingent liability of \$136,478.
+There are currently 47 loans enrolled in this third pool totaling \$6,151,406 in outstanding balances with a current contingent liability of \$105,453.